SamIsTheFBI/dotfiles/README.md

 HandleLidSwitchExternalPower=ignore
 HandleLidSwitchDocked=ignore
 ```
-and make a file `/etc/NetworkManager/conf.d` with this:
+and make a file `/etc/NetworkManager/conf.d/default-wifi-powersave-on.conf` with these lines in it:
 ```
 [connection]
 wifi.powersave = 2